Beating Bonuses Beating Bonuses

 5. Pair QQ-AA

-19. 3 to Flush without both 2 highest cards of hand*
+16. 3 to Flush with either highest or 2nd highest card of hand*

 *There are many exceptions to these rules, which are generally close calls.
 The upcard of the dealer hand also may influence decisions.
 For example, 3 to a royal flush with the dealer upcard being one of the missing cards in the royal should be treated as 3 to a flush (or 3 to straight flush, if possible).
 Similarly the dealer's upcard reduces the chance of getting a pair of that rank and may result in discarding a higher ranked card matching the dealer upcard over lower ranked ones.
-One can manually compare discard options in unique situations like these by multiplying the expected value by the chance of drawing rank/suits and making adjustments as necessary.
-In short, this table should be treated as a set of loose guidelines that can be adjusted with unique hands rather than inflexible rules.
+In unique situations like these or close call hands, I recommend using the Strategy Calculator.

 House Edge & Variance

-I crudely estimate the standard deviation per initial bet of Caribbean Draw to be 2.9.
-When defined in terms of unit wagered, the standard deviation becomes 1.7.
+Caribbean Draw has a standard deviation of ~3.15.
+When defined in terms of unit wagered, the standard deviation becomes ~1.84.
 The latter value is more appropriate for estimating range of return while completing a wagering requirement.
-In the future, I will determine more precise values.